sfmalloy/everybody-codes/events/2024/README.md

 # Event 1 Solutions

-These are my solutions to Event 1 - [*The Kingdom of Algorithmia*](https://everybody.codes/event/1/quests)
+These are my solutions to Event 1 - [*The Kingdom of Algorithmia*](https://everybody.codes/event/1/quests) written in Python.

 ## Running